Rockabye (1932 film): Production

 RKO purchased the rights to the play from Gloria Swanson and hired George Fitzmaurice to direct the film adaptation.
 Anxious to accommodate exhibitors who were awaiting a new Constance Bennett film, the studio rushed the script into production with Phillips Holmes as the male lead.
 When the completed film was shown to executives, they declared it unreleasable and called in George Cukor to salvage it.
-The new director replaced Holmes with Joel McCrea and Laura Hope Crews, in the role of Judy's mother, with Jobyna Howland, reshot all their characters' scenes, and re-edited the balance of the film.
+The new director replaced Holmes with Joel McCrea and Laura Hope Crews, in the role of Judy's mother, with Jobyna Howland, reshot all their characters' scenes, added a new part for Walter Catlett and re-edited the balance of the film at a cost of $150,000, bringing the total cost to $600,000.